October is one of the best months to visit Syria, the weather is pleasant and local life is at its fullest!

 All our trips to Syria have a guaranteed departure.

-However, in the hypothetical case we didn’t reach a minimum of 8 people, the Western tour leader would not join the tour, but you’d be traveling just with the local Syrian guides.
+However, in the hypothetical case we didn’t reach a minimum of 7-8 people, the Western tour leader would not join the tour, but you’d be traveling just with the local Syrian guides, all of them experienced guides with our groups

 Price varies depending on nationality: